 The net effect of an inflammatory response is determined by the body balancing its inflammatory and its resulting anti-inflammatory responses.

-Especially during the holidays, the four best ways to help the body balance are:
+The four best ways to help the body balance are:

 Be physically active for at least of 2.5 hours total per week.